日別アーカイブ: 2026年4月15日

 Three recent developments are reshaping demand patterns:

-User case example: In November 2025, a commercial building contractor (100+ projects/year) published results from wire insulation material selection for office buildings (NEC 2026 compliant).
+User case example: In November 2025, a veterinary referral hospital (canine OA, 500 cases/year) published results from using adipose-derived MSC (mesenchymal stem cell) therapy for canine hip osteoarthritis (OA).
 The 12-month study (completed Q1 2026) showed:

 Industry Segmentation: Discrete vs. Continuous Manufacturing